What you'll learn

 Intended audience

-Who is this philosophy course for?
+Who is this Philosophy of Stoicism course for?

 Course Venue